Marshallb98/ReadMDGenerator/README.md

-# README Generator
+# README Generator!

   ## Description

-It is to help you create a professional README really quickly!
+It helps save time by having an outline premade with you just filling in the information required!

 ## Table of Contents